bixbyjs/bixby-common/README.md

 ```

 The logger component provides a logger, powered by [`winston`](https://github.com/flatiron/winston).
-The log transport and related options are configurable within the application's
+Log transports and related options are configurable within the application's
 configuration file.

 #### Notifications